Bodmin & Wenford Railway with kids – steam trains and nostalgia in Cornwall

 Facilities for families

 If you arrive at Bodmin General in need of some refreshment there’s a cafe in the station building with some picnic tables outside and overflow indoor seating in an old carriage on the tracks.
 You can also take your own picnic on the train.
 On the platform you can find toilets and a baby changing room.

 The train carriages also have toilets you can use in-between stations and a space for pushchairs and bicycles.
 Dogs are welcome on the trains.

 Cultural and heritage days out in Cornwall

-If you’re heading to Cornwall for a holiday you’ll find Bodmin & Wenford Railway, along with plenty of other heriage and cultural days out, in the Cornwall 365 Network Find & Seek illustrated atlas.
+If you’re heading to Cornwall for a holiday you’ll find Bodmin & Wenford Railway, along with plenty of other hertiage and cultural days out, in the Cornwall 365 Network Find & Seek illustrated atlas.
 Visit the railway’s website for latest services and prices.

 Disclosure: we were invited to experience the Bodmin & Wenford Railway by Cornwall 365 for free in return for a review on the blog.
 All opinions are my own.

 Are you a fan of steam railways?
 Pin this post about Bodmin & Wenford Railway for later.